AlphaSights Sales Salary in New York City Area | $80K-$135K+ | Levels.fyi

 The median Sales compensation in New York City Area package at AlphaSights totals $135K per year.
-View the base salary, stock, and bonus breakdowns for AlphaSights's total compensation packages.
+View the base salary, equity, and bonus breakdowns for AlphaSights's total compensation packages.
 Last updated: 9/30/2025

 Company